 It’s hard enough to find an error in your code when you’re looking for it; it’s even harder when you’ve assumed your code is error-free. – Steve McConnell

-I have spend a good majority of my time fixing bugs in my career as a software developer.
+I have spent a good majority of my time fixing bugs in my career as a software developer.
 In fact, I have been spending the past month or so doing only that.
 It can become monotonous at times but I always enjoy the challenge of finding that little piece of code that just doesn’t quite fit and then coming up with a solution to the problem.
-Often times, what looks like a simple fix turns into a complex and time consuming effort, but I always basque in the pride of solving the problem.
+Often times, what looks like a simple fix turns into a complex and time-consuming effort, but I always basque in the pride of solving the problem.

 Life at times is very much like a software bug.

 The first step in fixing a problem in our life is to deeply identify it.
 We need to understand what it is that is going wrong before we can even begin to come up with a possible solution.
 There are times that when we believe we know what our problem is, only to end up making things worse with an incorrect or incomplete solution.
 Often times we get so consumed with fixing our solution that we tend to forget the original hindering problem.